-Building on its history of pioneering investible solutions to address the social, economic, and environmental needs of the developing world, DWM has codified three strategic impact goals, which are described in the 2022 Impact Report and in the table below.
+Building on its history of pioneering investible solutions to address the social, economic, and environmental needs of the developing world, DWM has codified three strategic impact goals to articulate its theories of change, which are described in the 2023 Impact Report and in the table below.
 The goals are rooted in the Sustainable Development Goals and the IRIS+ impact strategies and evidence base.